Jean Johnson (singer)

-Jean Johnson Witherspoon is a Grammy nominated solo and background vocalist in the music industry.
+Jean Johnson Witherspoon is an American Grammy nominated solo and background vocalist.
 Her voice has been used on many historic Grammy Award-winning, gold, and platinum albums, as well as performing live with many artists such as Elton John, Andraé Crouch and Martha Reeves.

 Early life

 Jean Johnson was born in East Los Angeles, California to the late Pastor John and Veasther Corbin.
 At an early age she learned how to play the piano and studied at the Walsh Conservatory School of Music.
 Jean is an ordained and licensed minister with a bachelor's degree in Theology.
-She landed her first break in the music entertainment industry as one of the Vandellas of Martha and the Vandellas, singing songs like Jimmie Mac and Dancing in the Street.
+She landed her first break in the music entertainment industry as one of the Vandellas of Martha and the Vandellas, singing songs like "Jimmy Mack" and "Dancing in the Street."